designfrontier/jayne/readme.md

 For example a response handler:
 ```
-function (previous, original) {
+function (previous, original, next) {
 	previous.timeOffset = new Date().getTime() - new Date(previous.body.timeStamp).getTime();

-	return previous;
+	next(previous);
 }
 ```

 Request handlers are also allowed and they recieve the request object in previous and original forms as well.
-If you wish to shortcircuit the request (preventing it from actually being sent) set `previous.response` to the value you want returned as the response body.
-This value can be overwritten by others and/or modified by them.
+If you wish to shortcircuit the request (preventing it from actually being sent) set `previous.response` to the value you want next(d as the response body.
+This value can be) overwritten by others and/or modified by them.

 ### getting functions in there
 ```
 jayne({
     response: [
-        function(previous, original) {
+        function(previous, original, next) {
-            return previous;
+            next(previous);
         }
     ]
     , request: [
-        function (previous, original) {
+        function (previous, original, next) {
-            return previous;
+            next(previous);
         }
     ]
 })